heyits-manan/voxa/README.md

  # Voxa - YouTube Transcript Downloader

 Voxa is a web application that allows users to download and process YouTube video transcripts.
+The application uses AI to summarize the video based on the Transcript and generates quizes.
 The application consists of a Next.js frontend and a FastAPI backend.

 ## Tech Stack